Distribution-Protocol/ERCProtocolDraft/README.md

 - updateable: Allows the copy NFT holder to update the NFT content when the creator NFT is updated
 - statement: Copyright transfer or other forms of declaration from the Creator.

-The Mintable Contract can be customized to enforce conditions for Collectors, including:
+The Mintable Contract can be customized to enforce rules for Collectors, including:
 - Fee: Requires payment to mint
 - Free: No Condition to mint
 - NFT Holder: Process a particular NFT to mint